Quantum Approximate Optimization Algorithm with Cat Qubits

 where $\eta\equiv N_+ / N_-$, and $\hat{Z}$, $\hat{Y}$ are the two Pauli matrices in the computational subspace.
-For large $\alpha$, $\eta\rightarrow 1$ which results in $\hat I \hat a \hat I=\alpha \hat Z$, and we thus see that a single-photon loss event corresponds to a phase-error on the computational basis states.
-We will refer to the encoding in Eq~\eqref{eq:kerrqubit} as the cat qubit, and use it throughout the paper.
+For large $\alpha$, $\eta\rightarrow 1$, which results in $\hat I \hat a \hat I=\alpha \hat Z$, and we thus see that a single-photon loss event corresponds to a phase-error on the computational basis states.
+We will refer to the encoding in Eq.~\eqref{eq:kerrqubit} as the cat qubit.
 The computational basis states are shown on the Bloch sphere in \figref{fig:Bloch}.

 In order to run QAOA, one needs to prepare all resonators in state $\ket{+}$, i.e., in the case of the cat qubit, the cat state $\ket{C^+_\alpha}$.
 Such a cat state can be generated deterministically in KNRs by starting from the vacuum, which is an eigenstate of Hamiltonian Eq.~\eqref{eq:KNR-Hamiltonian} for $G=0$, and then adiabatically increasing $G$~\cite{goto_bifurcation_2016,puri_engineering_2017}.
 Since the Hamiltonian in Eq.~\eqref{eq:KNR-Hamiltonian} is symmetric under parity inversion $\hat a \rightarrow -\hat a$, the KNR follows the adiabatic evolution from the vacuum while also conserving the parity, $[\hat \Pi,\hat H]=0$, thus ending up in the even parity cat state $\ket{C^+_\alpha}$.
 Alternatively, a cat state can also be generated using a sequence of SNAP and displacement gates applied to the vacuum state~\cite{marina_robust_2022}.